In this article, we examine how basic design principles and Gestalt Laws can be applied to graphic and web design to create visually unified elements.

 If we group objects together with shared characteristics of shapes, colour, size or other effects, our mind will perceive those objects as having a similar function.

-This can be very useful as it helps us understand information faster and efficiently in Site Navigation, as an example, where we group links and categories styled in the same way to make navigation easier for the visitor.
+This can be especially useful as it helps us understand information faster and efficiently in Site Navigation, as an example, where we group links and categories styled in the same way to make navigation easier for the visitor.

 Things that are seen as similar in shape are perceived as being together.